espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - Active Scan
      - Scan by sending a probe request.
 The default scan is an active scan.
    * - Passive Scan
      - No probe request is sent out.
 Just switch to the specific channel and wait for a beacon.
-Application can enable it via the scan_type field of wifi_scan_config_t.
+Application can enable it via the scan_type field of :cpp:type:`wifi_scan_config_t`.
    * - Foreground Scan
      - This scan is applicable when there is no Wi-Fi connection in station mode.
 Foreground or background scanning is controlled by the Wi-Fi driver and cannot be configured by the application.
    * - Background Scan
      - This scan is applicable when there is a Wi-Fi connection in station mode or in station/AP mode.
 Whether it is a foreground scan or background scan depends on the Wi-Fi driver and cannot be configured by the application.
    * - All-Channel Scan
      - It scans all of the channels.
-If the channel field of wifi_scan_config_t is set to 0, it is an all-channel scan.
+If the channel field of :cpp:type:`wifi_scan_config_t` is set to 0, it is an all-channel scan.
    * - Specific Channel Scan
      - It scans specific channels only.
-If the channel field of wifi_scan_config_t set to 1-14, it is a specific-channel scan.
+If the channel field of :cpp:type:`wifi_scan_config_t` set to 1-14, it is a specific-channel scan.

 The scan modes in above table can be combined arbitrarily, so there are in total 8 different scans: